uitml/GenerativeAI_course/README.md

 # Generative AI course
 Information and material for the course *Generative AI* at The Arctic University of Norway

 The new version of the course is coming!
-The next edition will be in **spring 2025**.
+The next edition will be in **spring 2026**.

 ![AI generated reindeer](AIreindeer.png 'AI reindeer')

-The course will be streamed online and recorded.
+The course will be streamed online.
 You can attend physically at the Tromsø (main place) and Bodø campuses.

-Course code for this year:
+Course code at UiT: INF-3600 and [webpage](https://uit.no/utdanning/aktivt/emne/INF-3600)

-* INF-3993-3, for master students
-* INF 9301, singular courses code at PhD level

-[Canvas page of the course](https://uit.instructure.com/courses/37423) (you need to be registered to see this page)

 ## Content